cangyeone/seismological-ai-tools/waveform-annotation-app/README.md

 ### Preparing custom data

-The upload option supports two container formats:
+The upload option supports three container formats:

 - ``.npz`` archives with at least the following arrays: